GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 - `pInclude`: optional, a pointer to a `ID3DInclude` object, it is useful to specify how to handle `#include` directives in shaders.
 It is common to just use `D3D_COMPILE_STANDARD_FILE_INCLUDE`, which is the default handler.
-- `pEntrypoint`: a string containing the name of the main function in the shader.
+- `pEntrypoint`: a string containing the name of the main function in the shader - Defaults to `main` if NULL
 - `pTarget`: a string containing the Shader Model version to use for this shader.
 - `Flags1`: the flags that changes how to compile our shaders, for example we pass `D3DCOMPILE_ENABLE_STRICTNESS` which makes the compiler stricter in judging our